azkaban/azkaban/documents/2.1/usermanager.markdown

 ## Project Permissions

-A project owner can control which user can perform certain actions on a project.
+A project owner can control which users can perform certain actions on a project.
 User permissions can only be added by 'admins' of a project, or those with an admin role.
 Adding and removing project permissions should be very [straight forward](./projectpermissions.html).